 And that’s it, in a nutshell.

 You’ll need to do one of these for each persona you identify for your business.
-If you need a hand with getting started, feel free to ask questions in the comments section or schedule a call with me.
+If you need a hand with getting started, feel free to ask questions in the comments section, reach out to us on our Twitter/Facebook/Linkedin or schedule a call with me.